Inpatient Hospital Services Billing, Denials and Reimbursement: Evolving Regulatory and Legal Landscape

 Navigating the Interplay of Inpatient and Outpatient Hospitalization Requirements to Withstand Audits and Pursue Appeals

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to hospital counsel on the regulatory and CMS policy changes related to inpatient billing and the impact on reimbursement.
+This CLE course will provide guidance to hospital counsel on the regulatory and CMS policy changes related to inpatient billing and the impact on reimbursement.
 The panel will provide guidance on how hospitals can meet the new requirements, withstand anticipated audits and pursue appeals.